kksingh069/python-dsa/README.md

 - Create separate issues for Python .
 - You can only work on issues that you have been assigned to.
-- Use Flake8 locally for linting Python Code. `pip install flake8`.
-  (We have linting checks so if your code fails it we will not merge the PR.)

-## Authors and acknowledgment

-Show your appreciation to those who have contributed to the project.

 ## [License](/LICENSE)